klmnden/azure-docs.tr-tr/articles/hdinsight/kafka/apache-kafka-mirroring.md

     Bilgi için bkz.
 [HDInsight ile SSH kullanma](../hdinsight-hadoop-linux-use-ssh-unix.md).

-2. Kaynak kümesi için Zookeeper konakları bulmak için aşağıdaki komutları kullanın:
+2. Kaynak kümesi için Apache Zookeeper konakları bulmak için aşağıdaki komutları kullanın:

     ```bash
     # Install jq if it is not installed